>

 but related to other foxes, wolves, and dogs in the Canidae Family.

-Distribution: Found mainly in the Arctic
+Distribution: Found mainly in the Arctic circle,

-Greenland, as well as Iceland, northern Scandinavia, and the Soviet Union.
+as well as Iceland, northern Scandinavia, and the Soviet Union.

-Conservation: Although the Arctic fox
+Conservation: Although the Arctic fox has declined

 Features of the Arctic Fox:

-Autumn coat: The coat turns from light
+Autumn coat: The coat turns from light brown

 Winter coat: Long, dense, and white, blending